testvikings/testvikings.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: People
-description: Mambers of the TestVikings Laboratory
+description: Members of the TestVikings Laboratory
 nav: true
-nav_order: 7
+nav_order: 1

 profiles:
   # if you want to include more than one profile, just replicate the following block